16 FAQs about Agile Scrum Distributed Teams

 Question #16: How Do I Know Agile Works for Me?

 As we mentioned, the optimal size for Agile development team should not exceed 9 people, so usually, the methods will work for small-scale, short-term projects or startups.
 As you develop your new idea and plan to go global with it, hiring dedicated remote teams in Agile will bring you stableness and full control.

-Wrapping Up: Software Development Using Agile and Scrum in Distributed Teams Is Working
+Why Software Development Using Agile and Scrum in Distributed Teams Is a Working Strategy

 Agile methodologies enabled companies to improve quality and create a well-planned process of delivering quality services in a timely manner.
 Some companies even went further – hired remote teams to develop software in Agile.
 This approach brought them to a whole new level – organized teams of professionals worldwide, new markets, excellent communication, and successful results.
 Distributed teams are easy to manage in a digital environment that offers a variety of working tools.

 Take a look: Mobilunity offers its distributed teams to companies in Japan, Switzerland, Israel, USA and other countries that claim that the dedication and engagement of Agile developers started to bring results from the first months of collaboration.
 They possess an exemplary level of experience and self-organization to suit Agile methodology.